 \subsection{Scatter matrices and the principle of ICS}

-ICS was first introduced as generalized PCA in \citet{caussinus1990interesting}, \citet{caussinus1993ascona,Caussinus1995metrics,caussinus2007classification}, \citet{caussinus2003monitoring}, and its current name was introduced in \citet{tyler2009invariant}, where also many of its properties were derived.
+ICS was initially introduced as generalized PCA in \citet{caussinus1990interesting}, \citet{caussinus1993ascona,Caussinus1995metrics,caussinus2007classification}, \citet{caussinus2003monitoring}, and received its current name in \citet{tyler2009invariant}, where many of its properties were also derived.
 The main ingredients of ICS are two scatter matrices.
-A scatter matrix in this context is any $d \times d$ matrix-valued functional $\V(F_{\X})=\V(\X)$ which is affine equivariant in the sense that
+In this context, a scatter matrix is any $d \times d$ matrix-valued functional $\V(F_{\X})=\V(\X)$ that is affine equivariant, meaning that